BaseMax/MiniArchiveCompressor/README.md

 ### Authors

-Thanks to [SeedPuller](github.com/SeedPuller) for helping and developing this project.

-Mostly his, with help of Max Base
+Thanks to [SeedPuller](github.com/SeedPuller) for helping design and developing this project (Design), with help of Max Base

 ---------